department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/design-intent-collaboration.md

 ## Before meeting

 **VFS Product Manager or Designer**
-- [ ]  Create this issue and notify the Collaboration Cycle team of this ticket in the in #vfs-platform-support ([see Slack Workflow (User guide](https://depo-platform-documentation.scrollhelp.site/support/Getting-help-from-the-Platform-in-Slack.1439138197.html)).
+- [ ]  Create this issue and notify the Collaboration Cycle team of this ticket in the in #vfs-platform-support ([see Slack Workflow User guide](https://depo-platform-documentation.scrollhelp.site/support/Getting-help-from-the-Platform-in-Slack.1439138197.html)).
+- [ ] Schedule meeting via Calendly with VFS team attendees listed in ticket.
 - [ ] Add artifacts listed below to the ticket at least 2 days before the scheduled meeting.

 **Platform**
-- [ ] Schedule meeting with Platform reviewers and VFS team attendees listed in ticket.
+- [ ] Add the Platform reviewers to scheduled meeting

 ## After meeting